leokong2002/AI-PDDL-Planner/README.md

 # PDDL

-Hi, this is a PDDL planner code to simulate the routin of a virtual spaceship which is also the coursework of artificial intelligent in 2017
+Hi, this is a PDDL planner code to simulate the routin of a virtual spaceship which is also a coursework of Artificial Intelligent in 2017

 source code file(s) may be put in a password protected ZIP file to prevent plagiarism